cujojs/promise-perf-tests/README.md

 [when.js](https://github.com/cujojs/when) uses synchronous resolutions, and no longer uses `Object.freeze()` as of v1.6.0, to avoid this unfortunate [v8-imposed performance penalty](http://stackoverflow.com/questions/8435080/any-performance-benefit-to-locking-down-javascript-objects).

+## avow

+[avow](https://github.com/briancavalier/avow) is an example Promises/A+ implementation.
+In its default configuration, it uses asynchronous resolutions and does not call `Object.freeze`.
+However, it can be configured to use synchronous resolutions, and/or `Object.freeze`.
+Performance tests are run using the default configuration.

 ## Q

 [Q](https://github.com/kriskowal/q) uses asynchronous resolutions, and calls `Object.freeze` on its promises, and so it incurs the [v8-imposed performance penalty](http://stackoverflow.com/questions/8435080/any-performance-benefit-to-locking-down-javascript-objects).